Criminal Defense Attorney in McKinney

 Not every conviction leads to jail.
 Many factors affect sentencing, including the charge, your record, and the specifics of the case.
 Legal counsel can help present your side and discuss possible outcomes with you.

-Can I clear my criminal record in Texas?
+Can I Clear My Criminal Record in Texas?

 Some records may be eligible for expunction or non-disclosure, depending on the final outcome and the law.
 Each situation is unique, and a local attorney can review your eligibility under Texas statutes.